Risheek-Rakshit/DistributedLogQuerier/README.md

 ## Report
-Please refer to mp1-report.pdf for further insights into design and performance.
+Please refer to LogQuerier.pdf for further insights into design and performance.